California's 47th State Assembly district

 California's 47th State Assembly district is one of 80 California State Assembly districts.
 It is currently represented by Republican Greg Wallis.

-District location
+District profile

-The district is located in the heart of the Inland Empire.
-This heavily Latino district is anchored by Fontana, while Rialto and San Bernardino also comprise sizable portions of its population.
+Prior to the 2022 election, the district was located in the heart of the Inland Empire.
+The heavily Latino district was anchored by Fontana, while Rialto and San Bernardino also comprised sizable portions of its population.

+Following redistricting in 2021, the district became centered around the Coachella Valley in Riverside County and the High Desert in San Bernardino County.